Shekoovic100/iOSTask/README.md

  >  is a simple task for an iOS  app consisting of 3 screens to show a list of Competitions, teams in each league and team information.

-# Technologies used in this project :
+# Technologies used in this Task :
 - UIkit with StoryBoard
 - TableView Cell with XIB
 - MVVM design pattern